keithamus/jwerty/README-DETAILED.md

 ==============

-All jwerty events will require a jwertyCode in some way. jwertyCodes can be passed as strings, or arrays, strings being the easiest way to express a combo.
+All jwerty events will require a jwertyCode in some way. jwertyCodes can be passed as strings or arrays, strings being the easiest way to express a combo.
-A jwertyCode string, should look similar to this:
+A jwertyCode string should look similar to this:

     '⌃+⇧+P/⌘+⇧+P, X'